swashdev/minigame-madness/README.md

 Minigame Madness was originally designed for the web and desktops, but if you want to try and get it working on a smart phone you be my guest.

-Compiling a Godot Engine game is _super_ easy.
-The first step is to clone a copy of this repository into a directory on your computer.
-The source code and other assets in this repository don't require any additional setup; every export I've ever done for this game has been a very simple push-button-get-game affair.

 The next step is to download a copy of the [Godot Engine].
 You can acquire Godot from their website or grab the source code [right here on GitHub].
 Just make sure that you're downloading Godot 3 &ndash; at least 3.5-stable &ndash;